Reduce Tire Wear

 2. Chalkline the center-line of the aircraft onto the floor.
 Do this by connecting a mark on the floor from directly beneath the center of the firewall (use a plumb-bob) and from directly beneath the center of the tail (also using a plumb-bob).

-3. Place a 36" straight edge against the outside of the tire.
+3. Place a straight edge (36" typical) against the outside of the tire.
 It should be parallel with the floor and approximately centered on the wheel.